infinum/rails-handbook/Files On S3.md

 ![New bookmark](/images/cyberduck_bookmark.jpg)

-2. Fill out the info with information from your S3 secrets.
+2. Fill out the fields with information from your S3 secrets.

 ![Bucket info](/images/cyberduck_bucket_info.jpg)